-If you’re not familiar with ABC’s “Once Upon a Time”, you may find it a bit (ok, a lot actually) out there.
-The show has the liberty to explore a whole universe of fairy tale characters and, because ABC is owned by Disney, the whole Mickey Mouse catalog is on the table as well.
+If you’re not familiar with ABC’s “Once Upon a Time”, you may find it a bit (ok, considerably more than a bit) out there.
+The show has the liberty to explore a whole universe of fairy tale characters and because ABC is owned by Disney, the whole Mickey Mouse catalog is on the table as well.
 Beloved classics like “Beauty and the Beast” and “Peter Pan”?
 They’re in there.
 A “Frozen” mashup?
 Why not?
 All that was missing was “let it go”.

 Sometimes shows just get stuff right and this particular car for this particular character became one of those fortunate occasions.
-I wish it would fit the timeline of the story perfectly, but that’s a detail that only car people would give a second thought to.
+Wish it would fit the timeline of the story perfectly, but that’s a detail that only car people would give a second thought to.
 You see, Mills drives a 560, a model focused for non-European markets, predominantly the US one.
-This spec was introduced in late 1985 and sold from 86 on; the evil Queen´s car – now there’s something I didn’t think I’d ever write – is a 1988 or 1989 model; we know this because the brake lamp at the back is particular to those years.
+This spec was introduced in late 1985 and sold from 86 on; the evil Queen´s car – now there’s something you don’t write every day – is a 1988 or 1989 model; we know this because the brake lamp at the back is particular to those years.
 However, the show’s (main) story starts in 1893.
 As a little extra in one episode some day it would be interesting to see the origin story (if you will) of the car, how the character came to own it and why that gap…but I might very well be the only person in the whole world interested in seeing that…

 [Wanna make sure to say a big thank you to Tamar V. for very kindly allowing the use of the above picture here on AV.
 Stop by Tamar Loses It to check out all the nice rides that wonder around “Storybrooke”]

 So what’s particular about Regina’s 560SL?
 Well, a couple of interesting things.
 As mentioned, this is a (mainly) US model, so it does have the ugly US spec bumpers on it.
 The European market models had far better looking ones.
-Curiously, the car has European headlights on it which, again, are much more attractive than the US versions.
+Interestingly, the car has European headlights on it which, again, are much more attractive than the US versions.
 Someone made a great decision changing those.
 The rims are not stock nor are they period correct, which is a shame.
 R107’s always had fantastic options (common to other Mercedes models) in this department, but someone chose to go with 7 spoke factory OEMs from a W208 CLK 320 on this one.
-It’s an interesting option, it doesn’t look terrible but still, stock would be a lot better.
+It’s an interesting option if a little odd.
+It doesn’t look terrible at all but still, stock would be a much better look.

 Can’t really tell under the hood for obvious reasons, but originally the 560 had an interesting V8, common to the 350 to 560 range, the 5.6L being the bigger displacement one obviously.
 Interestingly enough, because the European 500SL spec had fewer restrictions in terms of emissions, it was faster than the 560.